 Evidence of the war on density mindset and its effect on the built environment of Atlanta are not limited to the few examples provided in this essay.
 Nearly all of the small-scale commercial structures that once peppered the neighborhoods surrounding the central business district have been removed.
 Comparing this 1952 Atlanta Land Use map with current satellite imagery can serve as a guide to Atlanta’s lost urban residential past.

-This 1952 Atlanta Land Use map shows 1 and 2 family homes, apartments and commercial land uses co-existing in the residential sections surrounding the central business district.
+The 1952 Atlanta Land Use map (to the left) shows 1 and 2 family homes, apartments and commercial land uses co-existing in the residential sections surrounding the central business district.
 Throughout the second half of the twentieth century, most small-scale commercial structures within these residential sections have been removed.
-30
+25

 A Challenge to Atlanta Leaders and Developers

 The City of Atlanta now has an exceedingly rare opportunity to correct some of its most atrocious attacks on the urban built environment.
 As the city works with private developers to once again redevelop the areas of Turner Field and the Atlanta Civic Center by pursuing urban residential development designed primarily for pedestrians, cyclists, and smaller commercial activity, these two redevelopment projects can serve as the beginning of Atlanta’s abandonment of anti-urban and suburban influenced development and as a return to the defining features of cities: walkable, mixed-use, people-centered development.